Link Between Cash Flow Statement and Income and Balance Sheet Statement

 Linkages Between Current and Current Liabilities

 Current assets and current liabilities offer insights into a company’s operational choices and activities.
 Discrepancies between accrual and cash accounting methods in recording these transactions often lead to increases or decreases in these short-term assets or liabilities.
 For instance, when revenues recognized on an accrual basis exceed actual cash receipts, accounts receivable will increase.
-Conversely, if expenses recognized accrue faster than cash is disbursed, this will likely result in a reduction in accounts payable or other accrued liabilities.
+Conversely, if expenses recognized accrue faster than cash is disbursed, this will likely result in an increase in accounts payable or other accrued liabilities.

 Furthermore, when a company receives payments in advance for services or products to be delivered in the future, it records the cash as an asset but also acknowledges a liability for the impending delivery, commonly known as deferred revenue.
 This liability is then removed from the books as revenue is recognized upon fulfilling the delivery obligations.